djaus2/Soft-ata/README.md

 When the Pico sketch first boots and both cores are ready, it blinks at a slow rate.
 _(4s on/4s off)_.
 Once a connection is made, it blinks at 4x this rate.
   - The client app should not try connecting until then.
-  - The device can run in a "headless" mode with status being indicated by [coded flashes on the inbuilt LED](https://davidjones.sportronics.com.au/softata/Softata-Arduino_Startup_Options-softata#WiFi-Connection-Failure-and-Inbuilt-LED-Flash-Signatures).
+  - The device can run in a "headless" mode with status being indicated by "Coded flashes on the inbuilt LED" [on this page](https://davidjones.sportronics.com.au/softata/Softata-Arduino_Startup_Options-softata.html).
 Communication between the two cores is generally from core one to core two and is done in a synchronized manner.

 The second core is also used for autonomous streaming of Sensor Telemetry data over Bluetooth and to an Azure IoT Hub.